trantdai/trantdai.github.io/resume.md

 - Conducted research on security in wireless sensor networks and mobile ad-hoc networks
 - Developed and evaluated proposed algorithms through simulations and implementation using Matlab and nesC programming languages
-- Assisted in organization of weekly technical seminars
+- Organize weekly technical seminars
 - Presented at international academic conferences

 **Achievements**